 The specifications of both Swamp Grid™ and Mine-Shield Grid™ have been tested and verified by technical experts at several leading Canadian universities and accredited independent third-party laboratories.
 In addition, says Bhat, Mine-Shield Grid has been put to the test and been proven effective at underground mines in Australia since 2015.

 Titan has rounded out its suite of products for mining applications by acquiring exclusive Canadian distribution rights to Concrete Canvas, which was developed in Britain, and Bituminous Geomembrane (BGM liner).

 Ron Drewry, Titan’s Concrete Canvas Specialist, describes it as concrete on a flexible roll that hardens when properly hydrated.
 The product is used around the world in 54 countries in numerous applications, including the mining sector.
-In Canada, Concrete Canvas is used in mining projects in British Columbia, the Yukon, and Ontario for spillway and channel lining, among other things, or underground for mine vent wall construction to reduce ventilation costs, which are major costs in any underground mining operation.
+In Canada, Concrete Canvas used in mining projects in British Columbia, the Yukon and Ontario for spillway and channel lining, among other things, or underground for mine vent wall construction to reduce ventilation costs, which are major cost in any underground mining operation.